dmbarbour/awelon/README.md

 Application Definition and the Module System
 --------------------------------------------

-An application in Awelon is formally a set of anonymous modules.
-There is no privileged 'main' module; any module in the set may contribute to the runtime behavior of the application.
+An application in Awelon is a set of anonymous modules.
+Any module in the set may contribute to the runtime behavior of the application; there is no privileged 'main' module.
 It is possible to extend an Awelon application by adding a module.

 Contributions are achieved effectfully.
-An Awelon compiler provides a *link environment*.
-Effects from each module are applied in this link environment simultaneously (feasible due to RDP's semantics).
-Contributions to specific resources become part of the runtime behavior.
-However, in practice, many modules won't contribute directly to behavior.
-Developers have access to abundant resources, which they may leverage for collaborative data structures or link-time metaprogramming.
-Knowledge, constraints, world-maps, dialog trees, UI specification, etc. may be scattered across modules then combined at link time.
+An Awelon compiler provides a *link environment*, and modules act as effectful agents, manipulating the environment synchronously (at the same logical time, via RDP's semantics).
+In practice, many modules won't contribute directly to runtime behavior.
+The link environment has abundant resources, which developers may leverage for collaborative data structures or link-time metaprogramming.
+Knowledge, constraints, world-maps, dialog trees, UI specification, etc. may be scattered across modules then combined at link time by a few specific modules.
+It is easier to reuse modules that operate on peripheral resources.
+A few modules will contribute to specific resources that determine the runtime behavior.

-The link environment must reach a stable state such that the constants may be extracted and the environment discarded.
-The environment is still *logically* present, e.g. with respect to dynamic behaviors that would otherwise expire.
+The link environment must reach a stable state.
+In a stable state, the runtime behavior is constant and may be extracted.
+The environment is still *logically* present, e.g. with respect to dynamic behaviors that would otherwise expire, but the computation may be discarded.
 During development, the link environment may be kept available for browsing and debugging.

 Awelon's application model supports a style I call [stone soup programming](http://awelonblue.wordpress.com/2012/09/12/stone-soup-programming/).
 Developers provide the ingredients for a 'soup' of modules, which meld in their link environment, ultimately generating a runtime behavior.
-In Awelon, the entire responsibility of each module is to define its own link-time behavior, aided by the resources and utilities in the link environment.
+In Awelon, the entire responsibility of each module is to define its own link-time behavior, manipulating the link environment.

 This design is not without its caveats.
-The effective *meaning* of a module is potentially context dependent, difficult to understand in isolation.
-It can be difficult to isolate bugs to a particular module, especially if higher levels of metaprogramming are involved.
-But I believe these issues can be addressed by a good development environment.
-And they certainly can be mitigated by a little discipline (e.g. ensuring modules have just one clearly documented responsibility).
+The effective *meaning* of a module is context dependent, difficult to understand or validate in isolation.
+Similarly, it can be difficult to isolate bugs to a particular module, especially if high levels of metaprogramming are involved.
+But I believe these issues can be addressed by a good development environment and mitigated by a little discipline (e.g. ensuring modules have just one clearly documented responsibility).

 Compilation and Real World Integration
 --------------------------------------

-Compilation consists of parsing each module, allowing the set of modules to interact in a link environment, then waiting for the link environment to stabilize.
-The stable runtime behavior is extracted from a standard location then serialized to an Awelon Object (the/an AO).
+Compilation consists of parsing each module, allowing the set of modules to interact in a link environment, waiting for the link environment to stabilize.
+The stable runtime behavior is extracted from a standard location then serialized to an Awelon Object (the/an AO), which is later postprocessed (e.g. optimized).
 Awelon has a standard Awelon Object language (AO) used for this serialization.
 AO is a pure, strongly typed, proof-carrying language that defines a typed RDP behavior in context of a typed RDP-based API.

-The AO may be interpreted or further compiled to imperative code.
+The generated AO may be interpreted or further compiled to imperative code.
 If the AO describes an end-user application assuming an API analogous to the HTML5 DOM, it might further be compiled to Wx and C++, or HTML and JavaScript.
-A compiler doesn't need to be specialized, e.g. if it supports linking a pluggable runtime API.
+A compiler could be specialized for its API and target, or could be generic via pluggable runtimes.

 Early backends for Awelon will target standalone end-user apps and real-time web-app servers.
-I may also pursue a backend to support a popular low-level pubsub architecture (e.g. ROS or DDS) for flexible systems integration.
+I may also pursue support for a popular low-level pubsub architecture (e.g. ROS or DDS) for flexible systems integration.

 Awelon does not provide a foreign function interface (FFI).
 FFIs are deeply problematic with regards to safety, security, extension, distribution, optimization, portability, and GC.
 An imperative FFI would be also be an awkward fit for RDP.

 Parsing Modules and User-Defined Languages
 ------------------------------------------

-The first word of every module identifies the interpreter with which the rest of the module is to be parsed and processed.
+Every module identifies the interpreter with which the module text is to be parsed and processed.
+Within an Awelon source file, each module starts with `@foo` on a new line where `foo` is any symbol and identifies the language.
 Each parse occurs in a fresh *parse environment*.
 Like the link environment, the parse environment must stabilize and may afterwards be discarded.
 A parse can be cached by extracting the resulting link-time behavior to an AO.

 New user-defined languages are developed as separate applications.
 A language app will receive a string and generate a link-time behavior, and operates in a parse environment.
 The Awelon compiler will recognize languages provided as AOs.
 General purpose user-defined language can feasibly be bootstrapped, such that it is eventually maintained in itself.